Designing inside the box for forward-looking life

 - Process work, annotated by the student (photos of models, sketches, etc.)

 - Site plan (locating the project on site and surrounding area following the tenets of LEED-ND to address SLL Prerequisite 1- Smart Locations, NPD Prerequisite 3- Connected and Open Community)

 - Floor plan

 - Interior elevations and/or sections

-- Rendered perspectives and/or model photographs including articulation of the “façade design” for the residential units along the common corridor
+- Rendered perspectives and/or model photographs including articulation of the “façade design” for the business entrance and the residential entrance, if different.

 - A concept for the interior materials selections including a statement of rationale.
-Technical specifications are not required, however the statement should make clear that the student/team has a rationale for materials selections with respect to health and safety.
+Technical specifications are not required, however the statement should make clear that the student/team has a rationale for materials selections with respect to sustainability, health, and safety.